EmberCAD/EmberCAD/README.md

 ## License

-By downloading the application or participating in its development, you agree to the license terms contained in the [LICENSE.md](https://github.com/EmberCAD/EmerCAD-Beta/blob/main/LICENSE.md) file.
+By downloading the application or participating in its development, you agree to the terms contained in the [LICENSE.md](https://github.com/EmberCAD/EmerCAD-Beta/blob/main/LICENSE.md) file.

 ---